p-shen/shuttle-ai-pages/website/blog/2024-07-18-welcome/index.md

 tags: [news]
 ---

 Welcome to Shuttle AI homepage.
-We will post news and media as we develop as a company!
+We will post news and media as we develop the product!